louisbrent1992/flutter-recipe-app/README.md

 ### A. AI-Generated Recipe Creation

-- Users can specify ingredients, dietary restrictions, cuisine types, or meal preferences.
+- Users can specify ingredients, dietary restrictions, and cuisine types.
+- If no inputs are provided, the app will use default random values for ingredients, dietary restrictions, and cuisine types.
 - Integration with an AI service to generate recipes based on user inputs.
 - Customization options for cooking time, difficulty level, and nutritional information.